-An audio/video receiver (or simply “receiver”) processes, amplifies, and transmits audio from the source material to your speakers in a home theater setup.
+An audio/video receiver (or simply “receiver”) an home theatre system processes, amplifies, and transmits audio from the source material to your speakers in a home theater setup.
 Every receiver has its own decoder for the many audio formats that may be fed into it, and they can all be converted to surround sound.

 Coaxial and optical cables for your audio sources, S-video and component video cables for your video playback, and HDMI cables for toggling audio-video should all have their own dedicated ports on your receiver.